gavinmcfarland/typolize/README.md

 # Typolize.css

-A style reset for creating the perfect scale and vertical rhythm for applications and websites.
+A style reset for creating perfect modular scale in typography and spacing.

 ## Install